couds/react-bulma-components/documentation/docs/getting-started/3-advance-usage.md

 ### Gatsby

-Follow the [instructions](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) to enable Sass compiling in project, and configure the sass plugin to include the path where you put the **_variables.sass** file, for example
+Follow the [instructions](https://www.gatsbyjs.org/packages/gatsby-plugin-sass/) to enable Sass compiling in project, and configure the sass plugin to include the path where you put the **_variables.sass** file. for example,

 ```json
 {